holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

 The file is read twice.
 In the first pass, the total length of ids and sequence characters is determined.
 When reading sequences into :dox:`StringSet StringSets`, the exact number of elements can be reserved.
-Even more, when using :dox:`ConcatDirectStringSets Concat-Direct StringSet`, no superflous memory has to be allocated at all.
+Even more, when using :dox:`ConcatDirectStringSet Concat-Direct StringSet`, no superflous memory has to be allocated at all.
 The string sets are then filled in the second pass.

 Using double-pass I/O also only makes sense for document reading when used in conjunction with :dox:`MMapString MMap Strings`.